 Even the prequels did this; in Phantom Menace everything revolved around the invasion of Naboo: it began in the opening and was defeated in the climax.
 In Attack of the Clones, everything revolved around a plot to assassinate Amidala, and while that sort of petered out, the ending still tied into the beginning.
 They were badly done, but they were more or less contained stories.
 Here it’s two or three unrelated plots awkwardly stitched together.
 The Luke Skywalker plot doesn’t tie into the super-Death Star, which isn’t really connected to Kylo Ren’s relation to his father, which isn’t at all linked to Rey waiting for her parents.

 On top of that, the world building is horrendous in this film.
 We’re told the First Order ‘rose from the ashes of the Empire’ Okay, what does that mean?
 Are they left over officers and men from the Empire?
 Didn’t the Republic do anything to try to stop their rise?
 How much of the Galaxy do they control relative to the Republic?
 When did they arise: only after Luke left, as implied in the opening crawl, or right after the Empire’s fall?
 Where are they getting the kind of vast resources to build their armies?
 And what of the Republic: what’s their presence in the Galaxy?
-What the Hell is the ‘Resistance’ and why is it, Order instead of the Republic?
+What the Hell is the ‘Resistance’ and why is it the one fighting the First Order instead of the Republic?
 Oh, but the Republic is ‘supporting them.’
 Why isn’t the Republic just fighting the First Order if they’re the resurgent Empire?
 Why this convoluted nonsense about a Resistance?

 The filmmakers put absolutely no effort into establishing this scenario: they simply declared that it was so because they wanted to recreate the ‘Rebel-Empire’ dynamic and didn’t care that it essentially violates the ending of Return of the Jedi.
 Now, you could get to that point again, or recreate the dynamic without gutting the established canon, but that would have required a modicum of imagination, so instead they arbitrarily declare that there’s a new Empire and new Rebellion, only this time they’re called ‘the First Order’ (that’s a stupid name, by the way) and the ‘Resistance,’ and oh, yeah, the Republic is in there too somewhere, at least until we get the chance to take it out so we don’t have to deal with it.